-- 1. Use the Demineralizer Bottle (1155) to fill a 5 mL soil tube (0249) to the 5 mL line with demineralized water. - 2.
-Use the plastic soil measure (0819) to add one level measure of the soil sample to the tube.
+- Use the Demineralizer Bottle (1155) to fill a tube (0970-S) to the 5 mL line with demineralized water. - 2.
+Use the 0.5 g spoon (0698) to add four level measures of the soil sample to the tube.
 Cap and shake vigorously for 2-3 minutes. - 3.
-Use a piece of filter paper (0465) and a plastic funnel (0459) to filter the mixture into a second 5 mL soil tube (0249).
+Use a piece of filter paper (0465) and a plastic funnel (0459) to filter the mixture into a second tube (0970-S).
 (Fold filter paper in half and then in half again to form a cone which is fitted into the funnel.) - 4.
 Use a transfer pipet (0364) to transfer five drops of the filtrate in the second tube to a flat-bottomed turbidity vial (0242). - 5.
-Add one drop of Chloride Test Solution (5111) to the vial.
+Add one drop of \Chloride Test Solution (5111) to the vial.
 Swirl gently to mix. - 6.
 Match the turbidity or amount of precipitation against the turbidity standards on the Chloride Chart (1304).
 Lay the chart flat under natural light and hold the turbidity vial one-half inch above the black strip in the middle of the chart.
 View the black strip down through the turbid sample and compare the resulting shade of gray with the six standard shades.
 The test result is read in parts per million chloride.